Amaury Nunes: Professional

 Prior to starting his career in United States, Nunes played professionally in Brazil for 2 years, in Rio de Janeiro for 3rd Division club Bangu A.C.

 Nunes was drafted by the Chicago Storm of the Major Indoor Soccer League in the 2008 Major Indoor Soccer League College Draft, but did not take up the opportunity to play for the team, focusing on University, instead.

 After finishing his studies, Nunes signed with the Charlotte Eagles of the USL Second Division, and made his debut against Pittsburgh Riverhounds, scoring two goals in a 5–1 Eagles victory.

 With the Eagles, Nunes was named player of the week six times and scored 10 goals in 15 games.
 Nunes was also named USL All-League team.

 After the USL season, Nunes spent a few months with MLS 2009 Champions Real Salt Lake.
 On March 3, 2010 Charleston Battery announced the signing of Nunes to a contract for the 2010 season.
-For two years in a row, Nunes has been on the Championship match of USL.
+For two consecutive seasons, Nunes has been on the Championship match of USL.
 In 2009 for the Charlotte Eagles, where they finished second place, and in 2010 for the Charleston Battery, where they were Champions.
 Nunes has also helped Rochester Rhinos during the 2009 USL play off run.

 After a few successful years in the United States, Nunes had a chance to go overseas.
 Following the conclusion of the 2010 USL season Nunes signed a short-term contract with German Regionalliga Süd team Hessen Kassel.
 After a few months in Germany, Nunes had a good opportunity to go play in Asia.

 In December 2010, Nunes signed a contract with Churchill Brothers, in the Indian Premier division I-League.
 In March 2011, Nunes helped the team to win the IFA Shield, one of the oldest tournaments in the Country.

 On 19 July 2011, Nunes signed for Citizen to play in the 2011–12 Hong Kong First Division League.

 On April 4, 2012, the San Antonio Scorpions FC Announced they have signed Nunes to play the 2012 season.
 On July 14, Nunes signed for TOT Sport Club from the Thai Premier League.